The following methods to soundproof your ceiling efficiently will be explained in the article. Jump to the soundproofing methods if you’re in a hurry.

 Read about my top recommendations for ceiling insulation.

 This is an essential factor of sound blocking.
 The principle here is to make the wall as heavy as possible because a massive wall presents more difficulty for airborne noise to penetrate.

-It is however not so useful for impact noises which are transmitted through the structure.
-Drywall, mass loaded vinyl, plywood, OSB, cement board are examples of materials with high mass.
+It is however not so useful for impact noises that are transmitted through the structure.
+Drywall, mass loaded vinyl, plywood, OSB, and cement board are examples of materials with high mass.

 Damping is accomplished using damping compounds.
 Damping compounds have the unique ability to convert sound to heat energy hence stopping it in its tracks.

 In practice, the four basic elements are best used together.
 Using one or two of them cannot effectively block or reduce noise.

 Hence, for a complete soundproof home or ceiling, the four elements should be used together.
 You can install them one at a time considering cost and opportunity.